davidwernerhh/manager-manual/README.md

 Stuff we might be talking about:

 - How you are doing and how you feel.
-- Things I heard, some context from the greater organization.
+- Things I heard, some context from the greater organisation.
 - Some feedback I want to share with you.
 - Talk about your career progression.
 - Please proactively tell me if your spidey sense is going off about team dynamics, an individual, or something else that may eventually grow into a significant concern.
 - Offer help to help you work through problems you’re trying to solve.
 - I also like to share some of my current topics and questions I am working on, so you also have some concrete information about what I’m up to.
-- Encouraging and modeling a healthy work-life balance and avoiding burnout.
+- Encouraging and modelling a healthy work-life balance and avoiding burnout.

 That means that you drive the agenda.
 For me, it is fine if you want to do reporting, but the general idea is that you share what you need.
 Let’s talk about what you wish could be different, how you feel about our team and your peers, what your career goals are.
 This discussion will also give me a chance to share feedback and coaching with you on things you're trying to improve on.
 Remember, you drive the conversation and the agenda.

 **Feedback**

-Giving feedback on your performance and behavior is a key part of my responsibilities.
+Giving feedback on your performance and behaviour is a key part of my responsibilities.
 To be effective in providing and getting feedback, you should get comfortable with that process.
-But don’t worry - we both will have enough time to train that.
+Don’t worry - we both will have enough time to train that.
 What you can rely on: If I'm worried about your performance, I will let you know.
-But if you worry that I'm concerned about your performance, please also let me know.
+However, if you worry that I'm concerned about your performance, please also let me know.

 As an analogy to giving feedback, I often refer to the “brick method”.
 When you drop a brick on your foot, it hurts immediately.
 It doesn’t hurt a month later or when you have the next yearly appraisal talk.
 Same goes for feedback.
-It should be fast and describing a specific behavior.
+It should be fast and describing a specific behaviour.
 Also, it should be small enough to handle and steer you in the right direction.

 Imagine a road, the flattest and smoothest road you can think of.
 Even on this road, when you let go of the steering wheel, you will end up on the side of the road at some point.
 Feedback is like the little corrections you do when driving.
 These are not significant corrections; you don’t wait until you are almost in a ditch.
 You do these small corrections often and in best-case even more or less automatic.
 This goes for any positive feedback, as well as for things you can improve (or “negative” feedback).

 I aim for “no surprises in our performance dialogue meetings”.
 That means that you should get quick feedback and should have heard about it at least once.
 There is no use in “4 months ago, you did this and that”.

 Feedback doesn’t hurt, I will be our tool to get better in what we are doing.
-But I know that I will make mistakes, and I'm going to make decisions that are wrong.
+I also know that I will make mistakes, and I'm going to make decisions that are wrong.
 I promise you that if you come to me and you explain to me why something is wrong, I will listen, and I will try to fix it.

 **Coaching**

     *“If the ladder is not leaning against the right wall, every step we take just gets us to the wrong place faster.”*
       — Stephen R. Covey

 Many people don’t understand what coaching means.
 I don’t claim that my approach is the perfect one.
 Admittedly, I also know that I can still improve on this topic.
-But I know what it’s not: We will not lock ourselves in a room for hours, and afterward, I tell you what your next career step is.
+I know what it’s not: We will not lock ourselves in a room for hours, and afterwards, I tell you what your next career step is.
 Coaching can be really easy or very hard for us.
 It usually doesn’t take up more time than 5 minutes per week and can happen within our 1:1s.
 If you actively manage your career, it’s easy.
 If not, this will be no fun at all.

 I expect you to take your career planning into your own hands, again, it is your responsibility.
 I have a strong background as an engineer, but you are much better qualified to come up with ideas in that area.